jqwik-team/jqwik/documentation/src/docs/include/lifecycle-hooks.md

   This makes sure that no other hook will use the same identifier accidentally.
 - The temporary file is created only once per try.
   That means that all parameters in the scope of this try will contain _the same file_.
-- A callback is added which takes care of deleting the file as soon as the lifespan's scope (the try) is finished.
+- The file is wrapped in a class that implements `Store.CloseOnReset`.
+  We do this to make sure that the temporary file will be deleted as soon as the store is going out of scope - in this case after each try.

 With this information you can probably figure out how the following test container works -- especially why the assertion in `@AfterTry`-method `assertFileNotEmpty()` succeeds.